awalterschulze/blog/content/post/monads-for-goprogrammers.md

 Then we wait for all the channels to be closed and close the `out` channel.

 In short we are reading all `T`s from `in` and pushing them all to the `out` channel.

+> Non Go programmers: I have to pass `c` as a parameter to the inner go routine, because `c` is a single variable that takes on the value of each element in the channel.
+That means that if we just used it, inside the closure instead of creating a copy of the value by passing it as a parameter, we would probably only be reading from the newest channel.
+[This is a common mistake made by go programmers](https://golang.org/doc/faq#closures_and_goroutines).

 This means we can define a compose function on functions that return channels.